top of page

 PERSISTENCE OR STUBBORNNESS?

 Distinguishing between persistence and stubbornness is crucial, as these are two fundamentally different mindsets.
 Stubbornness is the act of inflexibly clinging to a course of action without valid justification, often driven by pride or a lack of insight.
-Conversely, persistence embodies the commitment to steadily pursue a meaningful objective, recognizing that significant accomplishments demand time and dedication.
+Persistence, on the other hand, is the determined and thoughtful pursuit of meaningful goals, understanding that great achievements take time and effort.

 A stubborn individual often stagnates, trapped in a cycle of futile efforts, wasting energy on unproductive pursuits.
 In stark contrast, a persistent person advances methodically towards their target, firm in their pursuit until successful.
 They also comprehend the necessity of continuous effort to sustain their achievements.

-It's vital to evaluate the worthiness of the people and activities you invest your time, energy, and emotions in.
-Are they deserving?
-Are you exhibiting persistence or stubbornness in these relationships?
-Reflect on your own attitudes and life trajectory as well.
-Is your direction beneficial, or are you immobilized by stubbornness?
-Remember, persistence can bring immense rewards, whereas stubbornness often results in stagnation and unfulfilled potential.
+It's crucial to evaluate the people and activities you dedicate your time, energy, and emotions to.
+Are they truly deserving of your investment?
+Ask yourself: are you showing persistence or stubbornness in these relationships?
+Reflect on your mindset and life direction—are you moving forward productively, or are you stuck due to stubbornness?
+Persistence leads to growth and success, while stubbornness often results in stagnation and missed opportunities.
+Recognising the difference and adjusting your approach can greatly improve your outcomes and overall fulfilment.

 THE WISDOW OF DISCERNMENT

-Sun Tzu's profound statement, "To lift an autumn hair is no sign of great strength; to see sun and moon is no sign of sharp sight; to hear the noise of thunder is no sign of a quick ear.
-What everyone knows is not called wisdom," serves as a reminder that true wisdom transcends mere perception or superficial understanding.
+Sun Tzu’s timeless words, “To lift an autumn hair is no sign of great strength; to see sun and moon is no sign of sharp sight; to hear the noise of thunder is no sign of a quick ear.
+What everyone knows is not called wisdom,” remind us that true wisdom goes far beyond surface-level understanding or ordinary perception.

 Photo by meriç tuna on Unsplash